Poincare057/Mathrix_Segfault_Dataset/README.md

 DiabDSv2-DDS.csv: This gives the probability of diabetes.
 It is similar to bloodpressure(age), except for a different comorbidity (Diabetes), but isn't a function; a list of values.
 (Pragadeeshwar Kannan)

-mathrix-agetorespiratoryproblems.py : This gives the probability of respiratory comorbidities returning a list indexed by age using a four degree polynomial function.(Krishna Singh)

 ProbabilityWRTAge.py: The function probabilityByAge(mu) is a probability distribution over age of covid patients, returning a list indexed by age.
 At any age A  this gives the proportion of cases where the patients are of age A. It is a Gaussian; sums to 1.
 (Harsh Modani)

 Data_Generation_Script.py: The function deathval(x) gives the probability that a covid patient of age x dies of the disease (Dhanush Srikanth).
 The list resp is a normalized histogram of respiratory illnesses in covid patients, by age.
 (Krishna Singh) On dividing a value of this list by the respective probabilityByAge(mu)[age], one gets a probability similar to what is returned in bloopressure(age).
 This script distributes the number of new cases (Pandemic_Model.cases[i][j][t]) in an area by age, and assigns comorbidities and outcomes.
 Each entry [Time of infection, Time of reporting, x location, y location, Age, Diabetes, Respiratory, Blood Pressure, Outcome] is added to the file COVID_Dataset.csv, which thus forms a dataset of all COVID cases over days 0-239.